-Commonly found cockroaches in Toronto include the German cockroach (Blatella Germanica), American cockroach (Periplaneta Americana), and the Oriental cockroaches.
+Commonly found cockroaches in Toronto include the German cockroach (Blatella Germanica), the American cockroach (Periplaneta Americana), and the Oriental cockroaches.

 Health Implications of Cockroaches in Your Home

 Cockroaches carry bacteria and other pathogens on their bodies.
 As they crawl within the home, on plates and more, cockroaches can cause health issues for Toronto residents.
-Their excreta or saliva, on contact with humans, can cause food poisoning and allergies.
+Their excreta or saliva, in contact with humans, can cause food poisoning and allergies.
 Other likely ailments caused by cockroaches include:

 - Cockroaches are disease vectors; causing dysentery, diarrhea, cholera, typhoid fever, leprosy, and plague.

 - Allergies like respiratory problems, dermatitis, swollen eyelids, and itching.